-Marvin Lemus is an award-winning screenwriter, director, and producer with a passion for telling unapologetic and subversive stories.
+Marvin Lemus is an award-winning screenwriter, director, and producer with a passion for telling unapologetic stories.
 Lemus’ eclectic body of work ranges between the film festival circuit and the digital world.
-Most recently, Lemus co-wrote and directed GENTE-FIED, a bilingual digital series produced by America Ferrera and MACRO, (Fences, Mudbound).
-Gente-fied recently premiered at the 2017 Sundance Film Festival and is currently being developed as a half-hour comedy for television after a six-network bidding war.
+Most recently, Lemus co-created and directed GENTEFIED, a bilingual digital series executive produced by MACRO (Fences, Mudbound) and America Ferrera.
+Gentefied premiered at the 2017 Sundance Film Festival and is currently being developed as a half-hour comedy for television after a six-network bidding war.
 Additionally, Lemus is an alum of the 2017 Sony Diverse Director's Program and is a current fellow of the ‘18-’20 Disney/ABC Directors Fellowship.

 Lemus' career started after directing his undergraduate thesis film.
-It was terrible and really not funny.
-Determined to learn how to “guarantee a laugh”, Lemus adopted the "Robert Rodriguez Method" of filmmaking and obsessively wrote, produced, directed, edited, and sometimes acted in close to 200 digital sketches, short films, web series, and even a few vlogs here and there.
+It was terrible and incredibly unfunny.
+Determined to learn how to “guarantee a laugh”, Lemus adopted the "Robert Rodriguez Method" of film making and obsessively wrote, produced, directed, edited, and sometimes acted in close to 200 digital sketches, short films, and web series.
 During that time, Lemus studied at the Upright Citizen's Brigade Theatre which is where he met the other founding members of the award-winning sketch group, THE KIDS TABLE (TKT).
-Lemus was a lead performer and lone producer, director, and editor of TKT.
-Over the course of three years, TKT's social satire and topical parodies garnered over 1 million views and their work was frequently featured on Funny or Die, Huffington Post, Gizmodo, and Buzzfeed, to name a few.
-They even won a free trip to Switzerland once to receive an award for a video he shot in his living room for 50 bucks.
+Lemus was a performer and sole producer, director, and editor of TKT.
+Over the course of three years, TKT's social satire and topical parodies garnered over 1 million views and was frequently featured on Huffington Post, Gizmodo, and Buzzfeed, and Funny or Die to name a few.
+They even won a free trip to Switzerland once to receive an award for a video he shot in his living room with 50 bucks.
 Best ROI ever.